fhiraoka/-getting-cleaning-data-course-project/README.md

 ### Files in this repository

--README.md: is this file which describes the overview of the course project.
+- README.md: is this file which describes the overview of the course project.

--CodeBook.md: explains how the source dataset is transformed into a tidy dataset through the five steps including how the features are extracted and how the subjects and activities are identified.
+- CodeBook.md: explains how the source dataset is transformed into a tidy dataset through the five steps including how the features are extracted and how the subjects and activities are identified.

--run_analysis.R: is the script to perform the transformations which closely follows the five steps.
+- run_analysis.R: is the script to perform the transformations which closely follows the five steps.

--tidy_mean.txt: is the output text file from running *run_analysis.R* that consists of the mean values of sixty-six features per subject and per activity.
+- tidy_mean.txt: is the output text file from running *run_analysis.R* that consists of the mean values of sixty-six features per subject and per activity.

 ### Instructions